-You are not at home, but on a business trip, or on holiday, or in hospital , but you still want to vote.
-In most cases, you can do it.
+You are on a business trip, on holiday, or in hospital, but you still want to vote.
+This is still possible in most cases.

 If you are away for less than three weeks, you shouldn’t have any problem casting your vote.
-This is because you will receive your voting papers by post no later than three weeks before polling day.
+This is because you will receive your voting papers by post between three and four weeks before polling day.
 So you can either vote by post before you leave – or when you get back, if that is still before polling day.
 And of course if you are back home on the weekend of the vote, you can simply go to your local polling station and cast your vote there.

 If you are away for a longer period, you can ask for the voting papers to be sent to you a little earlier.
 Ask your commune for the details.